 NAMA has made material progress in the achievement of its objectives including exceeding its deleveraging targets to date.
 NAMA continues to generate significant cash through disposals of assets and loans and the receipt of non-disposal income.
-During the quarter ended 30 June 2020, despite the impact of the Covid-19 pandemic, a number of key milestones have been achieved as NAMA has generated cumulative cash in excess of €45.6bn since inception, purchased the private investors shareholding and transferred €2bn of NAMA's projected life time surplus to the Exchequer.
+As at 30 September 2020, despite the impact of the Covid-19 pandemic, NAMA has generated cumulative cash in excess of €45.8bn since inception.
 Key cash generation indicators include:

-- NAMA generated €0.3bn in cash in the quarter ended 30 June 2020, bringing total cash generated from inception to 30 June 2020 to €45 6bn - NAMA generated a further €0.1bn in cash in the period from 30 June to 25 September 2020, bringing cumulative cash generated to €45.7bn since inception. - Cash, cash equivalent, collateral and liquid asset balances held at 30 June 2020 were €0.9bn.
+- NAMA generated €0.1bn in cash in the quarter ended 30 September 2020, bringing total cash generated from inception to 30 September 2020 to €45.8bn. - NAMA generated a further €0.3bn in cash in the period from 30 September to 18 December 2020, bringing cumulative cash generated to €46.1bn since inception. - Cash, cash equivalent, collateral and liquid asset balances held at 30 September 2020 were €0.9bn.